Delta cutting flights to South Korea; JetBlue waives U.S. change fees

 On Wednesday, the chairman of the U.S. House of Representatives Transportation Committee, Representative Peter DeFazio, and the chair of the subcommittee overseeing aviation, Representative Rick Larsen, wrote the U.S Transportation Department asking how the government “plans to effectively prepare for the imminent arrival of a pandemic caused by coronavirus COVID-19 on U.S. soil.”

-The two Democrats said U.S. airlines had expressed concern about the scope of requests by the U.S. Centers for Disease Control and Prevention and expectations regarding airlines’ collection of certain inbound passenger data.
+The two Democrats said U.S. airlines had expressed concern about the scope of requests by the CDC and expectations regarding airlines’ collection of certain inbound passenger data.
 The CDC has expressed concern about its ability to access information from the airlines.

 On Monday, United Airlines Inc (UAL.O) said near-term demand to China had almost disappeared and that demand for the rest of its trans-Pacific routes had dropped by 75%.

-Reporting by David Shepardson; Editing by Chizu Nomiyama and Peter Cooney
+Reporting by David Shepardson; Editing by Peter Cooney and Sandra Maler